Juvenile Record Causing Problems? How "Sealing" Can Help

 While a Confidentiality Order offers less protection than sealing since the record still exists as a matter of law, it is an alternative if you do not qualify to have it sealed.

-The best way to keep your record clean is to not get in trouble in the first place.
-If you do make a foolish mistake as a minor, you may be able to seal your juvenile record to help avoid the public stigma and limitations on your educational, employment and financial opportunities.
+If you have a juvenile record, you may be able to seal your juvenile record to help avoid the public stigma and limitations on your educational, employment and financial opportunities.

 This is a brief summary of the law on sealing juvenile criminal records.
 There are additional requirements and exceptions that are not covered by this article.
 If you have questions about sealing your juvenile criminal record, you should talk to an attorney.